apache/arrow/rust/arrow/README.md

 ### When can `unsafe` be used?

-Generally, `unsafe` can only be used when a `safe` counterpart is not available or has performance implications.
+Generally, `unsafe` should only be used when a `safe` counterpart is not available and there is no `safe` way to achieve additional performance in that area.
 The following is a summary of the current components of the crate that require `unsafe`:

 * alloc, dealloc and realloc of buffers along cache lines
 * Interpreting bytes as certain rust types, for access, representation and compute